 \subsubsection{External Validity}

-This study collected valid survey responses by sending invitation emails to active developers on GitHub.
-However, it is possible that certain groups of developers---such as those working on proprietary systems or those less active in the open-source community---were not adequately covered, and their perspectives may differ from those represented in our sample.
-Nevertheless, the survey results indicate that practitioners exhibit substantial diversity in terms of UAV-related experience, professional roles, and levels of open-source project involvement.
-This diversity enhances our confidence in the representativeness of the sample and supports the generalizability of the findings.
-Notably, as UAV platforms continue to evolve and LLMs undergo rapid advancement, future systems may integrate new tasks or adopt optimized architectures to address existing limitations in deploying LLMs on UAVs.
-Consequently, some of the specific findings and insights presented in this study may become outdated over time.
-This is an inherent limitation in empirical research conducted in fast-developing technological domains.
-Despite this, the methodology and task framework proposed in this work remain broadly applicable, and our findings offer a timely and valuable reference for developers and researchers seeking to understand and advance UAV-LLM integration.
+This study collected survey responses from active GitHub developers.
+However, it is possible that certain groups of developers, such as those working on proprietary systems or those less active in the open-source community, were not adequately covered, and their perspectives may differ from those represented in our sample.
+Nevertheless, our sample exhibits substantial diversity in UAV-related experience, professional roles, and levels of project involvement, enhancing confidence in the generalizability of the findings.
+Additionally, as UAV platforms and LLMs advance rapidly, future systems may integrate new tasks or optimized architectures, potentially making some specific findings outdated over time.
+This is an inherent limitation of empirical research in rapidly developing technological domains.
+Despite this, our proposed methodology and task framework remain broadly applicable, providing a timely and valuable reference for researchers and developers seeking to advance UAV-LLM integration.